factorhouse/factorhouse-local/README.md

 Core services like Flink, Spark, and Kafka Connect are designed to be modular and do not come bundled with the specific connectors and libraries needed to communicate with other systems like the Hive Metastore, Apache Iceberg, or S3.

-`setup-env.sh` automates the process of downloading all the required dependencies and organizing them into a local deps directory.
+`setup-env.sh` automates the process of downloading all the required dependencies and organizing them into a local `deps` directory.
 When the services are started with docker-compose, this directory is mounted as a volume, injecting the libraries directly into each container's classpath.

 <details>

-<summary><b>The following dependencies are downloaded.</b></summary>
+<summary><b>View all downloaded dependencies</b></summary>

 #### Kafka Connectors